 The most common issue reported by swimmers is not surprisingly shoulder pain, followed by knee and lower back pain.

 Most of the shoulder and knee-related injures are sustained in the water.

 Swimmers are encouraged to do strength work to prevent injuries and help them get faster, yet land-based training is responsible for many injuries, including the majority of back pain.

 How does screening help?

-By screening the athlete for flexibility, strength and control issues that most commonly result in swimming injuries, we can highlight areas of concern to prevent injuries before they happen or identify why a swimmers struggles with recurrent injuries.
+By screening the athlete for flexibility, strength, and control issues that most commonly result in swimming injuries, we can highlight areas of concern to prevent injuries before they happen or identify why a swimmer struggles with recurrent injuries.

 The screening is used to devise a land-based program specifically for each swimmer and will reduce ongoing niggles or recurrent pain.

 However, the most beneficial effect of the program will be to improve those all-important swim splits by facilitating better technique and promoting consistent training through lack of missed sessions from injury.